 Note: These recommendations are not intended to be used as a guide for compliance, or to replace current reporting that is required by the FERC or other federal or state regulatory agencies as this is outside the scope of the assessment.
 However, the assessment team felt that they would provide this information as it would allow organizations, and their trading partners, to make business decisions related to their normal operations, creation of contingency plans, and development of their COOP.

-Critical Infrastructure Committee Feedback:
+Critical Infrastructure Committee Feedback: The committee agreed that incident reporting is helpful but that additional clarity concerning this finding would aid in the identification of considerations for standards development.
+The committee noted that much of the incident reporting information could be considered classified and should be kept confidential as it may be valuable to nefarious actors.
+The committee stated that there are existing information sharing networks and questioned if there are additional categories of information entities should be reporting and/or additional agencies or regulators that information should be made available to.

 Addendum Report – Section 2.3.2 Ukrainian Power Grid Attack